jhauberg/dledger/MANUAL.md

 ### Consolidating income reports

-The flag `--in-currency` can be used to report all income in a specific currency.
+The flag `--as-currency` can be used to report all income in a specific currency.
 This can be particularly useful when you track and receive income in currency other than your domestic currency, but want to consolidate all reports into a single one.

 This works by estimating how much the amount of cash received previously would be worth today, using the most recently known exchange rate; i.e. it does not determine what it was worth at the time of the transaction, but rather what it would be worth if exchanged today.